mathemagical/mathemagical.github.io/README.md

 ## Anthony George
 ## UC Berkeley Mathematics

-Resume for cs related: swe, crypto, etc...
+Curriculum Vitae for cs related: swe, crypto/analysis, r&d, etc...
-Resume for math research opportunities...

 Feel free to set this as your homepage if you'd like to join my cult.